 - Food coloring

-Reduce mixer speed to low and gradually add flour mixture and milk until just incorporated.
-Cover and chill at least 2 hours or up to 2 days in advance.
+- Reduce mixer speed to low and gradually add flour mixture and milk until just incorporated.
+Scrape dough on to a floured work surface, shape into a ball, and wrap in plastic wrap.
+Chill at least 2 hours or up to 2 days in advance.

-Bake until the edges are lightly browned, about 8 to 10 minutes (if thicker than 1/8 inch, may take 10 to 15 minutes).
+- Bake until the edges are lightly browned, about 8 to 10 minutes (if thicker than ⅛ inch, they may take 10 to 15 minutes).
 Transfer to wire racks and cool completely before decorating with frosting (recipe follows).